-Marked size sexual dimorphism was observed (Fig. 5), with males being larger (mean male thoracic length: 40.9 mm; range: 9–78 mm; n = 6536) than females (mean: 30.6 mm; range: 6–76 mm; n = 2071).
-Although the distributions of males and females did not differ (n1 = 6182, n2 = 1994; p = 0.725), large males were significantly larger than females (Mann–Whitney of upper decile, n1 = 666, n2 = 197; p < 0.001).
+A marked size sexual dimorphism was observed (Fig. 5), with males being larger (mean male thoracic length: 40.9 mm; range: 9–78 mm; n = 6536) than females (mean: 30.6 mm; range: 6–76 mm; n = 2071).
+Although the size distributions of males and females did not differ (n1 = 6182, n2 = 1994; p = 0.725), large males were significantly larger than females (Mann–Whitney of upper decile, n1 = 666, n2 = 197; p < 0.001).
 The mean size of both male and female individuals encountered showed two distinct and synchronous peaks during the year, one between October and December, and another more pronounced between March and May (Fig. 3B).

 Mean size was also affected by the distance to shore, with females encountered close to shore being larger than those encountered inland.
 In contrast, males encountered inland were larger than those close to shore.
 This difference in males encountered, however, becomes inconspicuous in December and January and from June to August (Fig. 3B).
 Furthermore, males encountered close to new moon were larger than males encountered close to full moon, while females showed no size variation over the lunar cycle (Fig. 4B).